Sustainable urban transport in Cartagena, Colombia: local buses using a separate lane next to a cyclist. © GIZ / Angie Angel Chaparro

 Context

-Colombia aims to more than halve its greenhouse gas (GHG) emissions by 2030.
-Transport is a major contributor to these emissions.
+Colombia aims to more than halve its greenhouse gas (GHG) emissions by 2030, with transport being a major contributor.
 Around 82 per cent of the country’s population live in urban areas.
-Colombian cities therefore face considerable challenges in managing and improving their mobility in an environmentally friendly way.
-Accomplishing this would not only reduce carbon emissions, but also make cities more competitive and more liveable.
+So, Colombian cities play a key role in reducing emissions, but face considerable challenges in improving mobility in an environmentally friendly way.
+Accomplishing this would not only lower GHG emissions but also make cities more competitive and liveable.

-However, there is a lack of integrated and low-carbon public mobility solutions.
-High indebtedness, a lack of economic efficiency, low levels of digitalisation and insufficient data availability are making it difficult to modernise public transport.
-This is putting vulnerable population groups such as women, migrants and people with disabilities at a particular disadvantage.
+However, integrated, low-carbon public mobility solutions are lacking.
+High debt, economic inefficiency, low digitalisation and insufficient data are hindering the modernisation of public transport, which disproportionally affects vulnerable population groups such as women, migrants and people with disabilities.

 Objective